 - Visits the House of Commerce with the intention of expanding his influence there.
 Of course, Littlefinger makes himself scarce whenever Tywin is in the area.
 He is smart enough to give Smaug a wide berth, as there are rumors going around that he is in cahoots with Daenerys Targaryen.

 - Unfortunately for him, those rumors turned out to be very true, as not only did the daughter of the Mad King have ascended, but she has become allies with Smaug.

-- Upon hearing of Jamie's ascension to the Pantheon, he summoned his son for a meeting.
-Jamie refused.
-When Tywin himself demanded that Jamie returns to his side, Jamie had calmly replied, "A son with no family and no hand needs all the help he can get," throwing his words back into his face.
+- Upon hearing of Jaime's ascension to the Pantheon, he summoned his son for a meeting.
+Jaime refused.
+When Tywin himself demanded that Jaime return to his side, Jaime was calm in response, throwing his own words back into his face.